Newsroom

 Copy link URL Copied.

-Rachael Fox, Executive Vice President, EMEA at Altera Digital Health, commented: “The progress at Bolton is a testament to what can be achieved with Altera’s highly configurable and flexible Sunrise EPR with a clear vision and a robust digital infrastructure.
-By embedding referrals directly into the EPR, Bolton has significantly improved communication and coordination between acute and community teams, enhancing both safety and efficiency.
+Mark Hutchinson, Executive Vice President, Altera Digital Health (UK & EMEA), commented: “The progress at Bolton is a testament to what can be achieved with Altera’s highly configurable and flexible EPR with a clear vision and a robust digital infrastructure.
+By extending the EPR across Community and Outpatients, Bolton has significantly improved care coordination and communication, enhancing both safety and efficiency.

 Media Contact: